 Stephanie M. Forgas, MS

 Stephanie received a Bachelor of Science degree in Applied Physiology and Kinesiology, as well as a Master of Science degree in Health Education and Behavior, from the University of Florida.
-Stephanie has a special interest in understanding the impact of health education and preventive health behaviors on long-term health outcomes within marginalized communities.
-During college and graduate school, Stephanie's research focused on the benefits of exercise on both physical and cognitive health.
+Stephanie has a special interest in understanding the impact of health education and preventive health behaviors on long-term health outcomes.
 Her hobbies include reading, traveling, working out, and spending time with her family.

 Youngchul Kim, PhD